Finding the best light meter is a vital step toward taking your cinematography or photography to the next level.

-The Lumu Power 2 Light Meter measures ambient light, flash, and color temperature to help you achieve the ideal exposure for your shot.
-With these measurements, you can set your camera to the appropriate manual settings, then shoot away with confidence.
+The Lumu Power 2 Light Meter measures ambient light, flash and color temperature to help you achieve the ideal exposure for your shot.
+With these measurements, you can set your camera to the appropriate manual settings and shoot with confidence.

-The Lumu app uses a database of over 1 million light readings taken from real-world locations to give you accurate readings anywhere you go.
+The Lumu app uses a database of over 1 million light readings taken from real-world locations to give you accurate readings anywhere.